 Rain gear will be a large part of this in case you encounter any inclement weather.
 Pack a waterproof jacket and pants as well as waterproof shoe covers to guarantee you’ll stay dry on any trek during rain.

 Additionally, you’ll want to pack all of the following personal items to keep up your personal comfort.
-Examples of items this could include sunglasses, insect repellent, sunscreen, or a first-aid kit.
+Examples of items could include sunglasses, insect repellent, sunscreen, or a first-aid kit.

 Gear and tools for your e-bike